 Disclosing the essentials of the restrained child's experiential world includes gauging the actualization of his/her psychic life in his/her dialogue with life tasks in the world, and particularly the disturbed actualization of his/her psychic life-in-education.
-This involves gauging the degree of blunted directedness, disturbed experiencing, willing, lived experiencing, knowing, and behaving, and the valences life tasks have for him/her.
-Thus, a qualitative analysis of his/her response to life's appeals is required (see 243, 87).
+This involves gauging the degree of blunted directedness, disturbed experiencing, willing, lived experiencing, knowing, and behaving, and the positive snd negative valences life tasks have for him/her.
+Thus, a qualitative analysis of his/her responses to life's appeals is required (see 243, 87).

-Thus, there must be a search for the essentials of the restrained child's disturbed experiencing-, willing-, lived experiencing-, knowing-, and behaving-in-education.
+Thus, there must be a search for the essentials of the restrained child's disturbed experiencing, willing, lived experiencing, knowing, and behaving in education.
 Because the quality of his/her response to life's appeals is co-determined by the educating he/she has been given, the quality of this response also is an indication of the level of becoming adult he/she has already attained.
 However, this quality must be continually judged in the light of the highest attainable level of experiencing, willing, lived experiencing, knowing, and behaving deemed possible for a particular child.